 Anyway as I was saying, at the end of the day, D has learned a bitter truth about life from the "Layttya" episode that, you should not be a bigmouth about your recipes or your food in front of others who are not in your clan, let alone those who are not your countrymen; better you should try to veer people off your food by giving them away misleading recipes.

-Tesco (Tesco is a supermarket chain in UK), seeing him buying Spinach bunches, “how you Indians eat spinach?”
+So, the other day when an English gentleman asked D at Tesco (Tesco is a supermarket chain in UK), seeing him buying Spinach bunches, “how you Indians eat spinach?”
 D straight away answered, “We, Indians take the spinach home, clean it and eat it raw”.

 After all, you would not blame D for not disclosing recipes anymore, would you?
 The poor soul is acting out of his primal instinct of hoarding food for his clan.